By Christopher Tack | Clinical Specialist Physiotherapist

-The popularity of nutritional supplementation has become more and more apparent in the world we live in.
-It is not uncommon to see high-level celebrities and sports people putting their names and faces to branded protein shakes and snacks, which is an amazing evolution of our culture as more people want to get and stay in shape.
+Nutritional supplementation has become more and more popular, but there are a fair few protein myths that come with such popularity.
+It’s not uncommon to see high-level celebrities and sports people putting their names and faces to branded protein shakes and snacks, which is an amazing evolution of our culture as more people want to get and stay in shape.

-Protein supplementation is one of, if not the biggest and most commonly bought and consumed forms of workout nutrition (1-2).
-However, along with this rise in popularity comes the spread of unsubstantiated fact and disinformation as to the perils and dangers of taking these products.
+Protein supplementation is one of, if not the most commonly bought and consumed forms of workout nutrition (1-2).
+However, along with this rise in popularity comes the spread of unsubstantiated fact and disinformation regarding the perils and dangers of taking these products.

 Myth #1 | Protein shakes are a placebo

-If there is bias in an experimental it is usually the case that this would be found and highlighted even before the study gets accepted to be commenced.
+If there’s bias in a study, this would usually be identified and highlighted even before the study gets accepted to commence.

-This is particularly the case of research into protein as there are a number of very intelligent and respected scientists in the forefront of these experiments.
-For example, at the University of McMaster in Ontario, Canada; Dr. Stuart Phillips runs the Protein Metabolism Research Laboratory.
-He is both a Professor of Kinesiology and an adjunct Professor of medicine.
-He is a fellow of the American College of Sports Medicine and the American College of Nutrition.
+This is particularly the case of research into protein, as there are many experts in the field.
+For example, at the University of McMaster in Ontario, Dr. Stuart Phillips, professor of kinesiology and adjunct professor of medicine, runs the Protein Metabolism Research Laboratory.
+He’s also a fellow of the American College of Sports Medicine and the American College of Nutrition.

-The central focus of this research facility is to investigate what factors assist to maintain, increase and decrease skeletal muscle mass.
-As such you will often see Dr. Phillips’ name cited and linked with literally hundreds of papers investigating the impact of nutrition and human muscle.
+The central focus of this research facility is to investigate the factors that help maintain, increase and decrease skeletal muscle mass.
+You’ll often see Dr. Phillips’ name cited and linked with hundreds of papers investigating the impact of nutrition and human muscle.

-In order to prove or negate the benefit of protein supplements, they have to compare them to an alternate substance to counteract the placebo effect.
-For this, researchers use a carbohydrate (such as maltodextrin or dextrose) which ensures that the alternate substance has the same amount of calories per gram as protein.
+In order to prove or negate the benefit of protein supplements, researchers often compare them to an alternate substance to counteract the ‘placebo effect’.
+For the participants who receive the placebo instead of the substance that’s being tested, researchers regularly use a carbohydrate (such as maltodextrin or dextrose), which contains almost exactly the same amount of calories per gram as the protein.
 Remember that 1g of protein and 1g of carbohydrates both have 4 calories.
-So as long as the carbohydrate and protein supplements used both have the same mass, we can be assured that any change seen in protein metabolism will not be due to an increase in calories consumed, but is otherwise associated with the specific substance ingested.
+As long as the carbohydrate and protein supplements used both have the same mass, we can be assured that any change seen in protein metabolism will not be due to an increase in calories consumed, but is likely to be associated with the specific substance ingested.

 Experiments have shown that whey and casein protein supplements allow greater increases in lean mass and strength compared to placebo (3).